silverbulletmd/silverbullet/docs/Recipient.md

 Recipients declared in `recipients:` frontmatter (see below) are listed too, under their page and marked with an `@` icon.
 Such a declaration addresses the whole page rather than a spot in it, so the row shows the page's opening line, with the recipient it names as a chip beside it, and it carries neither of the two actions above — selecting one just opens the page.

 # The `recipients` attribute
-Every mention also sets a `recipients` attribute onto the object that hosts it, holding the `recipient:` identifier of each name mentioned.
+Every mention also sets a `recipients` attribute onto the object that hosts it, holding the `re:` identifier of each name mentioned.
 * a mention inside a task or list item stamps that task or item;
 * a mention in a plain paragraph or header stamps the **page** object instead.